Monmouth College: Traditions

 The college's Scottish heritage is reflected in its bagpipes and drums band that have won national titles.

 The freshmen walkout is an autumn event that acquaints new students with the town.

 Scholars' day held in conjunction with founders' day celebrates academic achievements with a variety of events.
 The college also cancels classes for a day and holds an honors convocation.

 The college owns a restored civil war cannon (technically called an artillery rifle).
 It was once used to signal touchdowns the Fighting Scots made at homecoming football games.

 Safety

-The college is located in a residential neighborhood of Victorian homes, removing it from the safety concerns of many urban campuses.
+The college is located in a residential neighborhood.
 The college provides security patrols, an emergency broadcasting system and emergency text messaging system, plus extensive security lighting and the use of security cameras.